influxdata/docs-v2/content/influxdb/v2.0/telegraf-configs/update.md

 ## Use the InfluxDB UI

 1. In the navigation menu on the left, select **Data** (**Load Data**) > **Telegraf**.

     {{< nav-icon "load data" >}}

+2. To update the name or description:
-2. Hover over the configuration you want to edit and click **{{< icon "pencil" >}}** to update the name or description.
+  - Hover over the configuration you want to edit and click **{{< icon "pencil" >}}** to update the name or description.
-3. Press **Return** or click out of the editable field to save your changes.
+  - Press **Return** or click out of the editable field to save your changes.
-4. Click on a .
+4. To edit the configuration file:
+  - Click the name of the configuration.
+  - Add or update [Telegraf plugin settings](/telegraf/latest/plugins/) in the window that appears.
+  {{% note %}}
-5. The Telegraf configuration will pop up and you can edit settings or add additional Telegraf plugins directly in the editor.
-Note: The editor here acts as a basic text editor, it will not detect if any plugins or settings are misconfigured.
+  The text editor window doesn't detect if any plugins or settings are misconfigured.
 Any errors in your configuration that may cause Telegraf to fail will be displayed when you run Telegraf in the CLI.
-6. Click "Save Changes" and confirm that you are okay that these changes to your Telegraf config cannot be undone by clicking "Save".
+  {{% /note %}}
+  - Click **Save Changes** and then **Save** again to confirm.
-7. Run your updated Telegraf configuration.
-You can follow the "Setup Instructions" included below the description of your Telegraf configuration.
+5. Run your updated Telegraf configuration using the `-config` flag.
+To find the exact command for your configuration file, click **Setup Instructions** from the **Telegraf** page.
-Note: Once you have updated your Telegraf configuration in the Influx UI, you must re-run the configuration.
-Telegraf currently does not detect changes made to a remote configuration.

 ## Use the influx CLI
 Use the [`influx telegrafs update` command](/influxdb/v2.0/reference/cli/influx/telegrafs/update/)